Peterborough has a rich historic heritage and a blossoming cultural scene too.

 Undoubtedly one of Peterborough’s biggest tourist attractions, our Norman Cathedral – the burial place of Katharine of Aragon – provides a powerful backdrop to the history and culture of our city.

 Flag Fen Archaeological Park is a 28 acre site of significant historical value built on a Bronze Age settlement.
 It was home to the world’s first crowd-funded archaeological dig that helped create a worldwide community of enthusiasts.
+A recent tender opportunity with Must Farm, another nearby archaeological site, aims to widen access of the findings to the public and educational centres.
+Applications for the tender closed in February and the successful bid will be announced soon.

 Clare Cottage in nearby Helpston is the former home of poet John Clare – regarded as one of the greatest English poets of all time.